-As students share their picks, write their responses on the board and encourage them to note these in the space provided on their journal pages.
+As students share their picks, write their responses in your sketchpad and encourage them to note these in the space provided on their journal pages.
 Seek to draw out the instructions in the list below but it's okay if your list isn't as detailed.